Understanding Supplemental Security Income (SSI)

 An Overview

-Supplemental Security Income is not the same as Social Security benefits–despite how SSI is administered by Social Security.
-And people who receive SSI may also get Social Security benefits.
+Supplemental Security Income (SSI) is not the same as Social Security benefits, despite being administered by Social Security.
+People who receive SSI may also receive Social Security benefits.
 There are primary and fundamental differences between the two.

 Social Security is something people pay into throughout their working lives.
 SSI, however, is funded by taxes and is given to those who are blind or disabled.
 Disabled people are people whose condition could result in death or are unable to pursue gainful employment.